 The Master of Science in Genetic Counseling Program at the Icahn School of Medicine at Mount Sinai (ISMMS) provides students with many opportunities for study, research, and practice in the challenging and exciting field of genetic counseling.

-Our program, part of the ISMMS Graduate School of Biomedical Sciences, is sponsored by the Department of Genetics and Genomics Sciences, one of the largest departments of its kind in the world.
+Our program is integrated within the Department of Genetics and Genomics Sciences, one of the largest departments of its kind in the world.
 Our faculty is renowned in the diagnosis, treatment and counseling of genetic disorders and is at the forefront of basic science research.
-Our large multidisciplinary center provides clinical and laboratory services to a wide range of culturally diverse patients and their families, along with our proven commitment to the community we serve.
+Our large multidisciplinary center provides clinical and laboratory services to a wide range of culturally diverse patients and their families, along with our proven commitment to the communities we serve.

 The Master of Science in Genetic Counseling program is a 21-month, full-time course of study accredited by the Accreditation Council for Genetic Counseling (ACGC), which blends didactic coursework with a variety of clinical rotations.
 The Program has a 100% job placement rate for those seeking positions within the genetic counseling field.
-The first time Board certification pass rate for the classes of 2015, 2016 and 2017 is 96 percent.
+The first time Board certification pass rate for the classes of 2019, 2020 and 2021 is 87%.
+The rate of attrition is less than 3%.

 Our students grow in skills and knowledge while enjoying access to the incomparable opportunities present in a prestigious academic medical center in the heart of New York City.